 Barbara Edwards: Barbara is a National Board Certified Teacher, NBCT in Early Middle Childhood Literacy: Reading, Language Arts.
 She certified in 2006.
 Barbara has been a National Board Facilitator since 2007.
 She Facilitates Cohorts and Classes for Highline Public Schools, and has been a guest Facilitator and Speaker for Pacific Lutheran University, University of Washington, and WEA's Jump Start and Home Stretch.
 She also served as an Assessor for National Boards in EMC/LIT, and English as a New Language, ENL.
 She is an NBCT Ambassador for OSPI.
 She earned her B.A. in Teaching from Central University, her M.Ed in Literacy from City University and her ELL and TESOL endorsement from Seattle Pacific University and Washington Academy of Language.
 Barbara is also a ProTeach Facilitator for Seattle Pacific University.
-Barbara is an Elementary Mentor Lead supporting 1st year teachers and is the coordinator for the District National Board Certification Program.
 Barbara is also a Danielson Framework trainer.
+Barbara is the OSPI National Boards Regional Coordinator.

 Sandy Gady: Sandy is a National Board Certified Teacher, in Early Adolescence Science.
 She certified in 2006.
 Sandy has been a National Board Facilitator since 2007.
 She Facilitates Cohorts and Classes for Highline Public Schools, and has been a guest Facilitator for the University of Washington, and WEA's Jump Start and Home Stretch.
 She earned her B.A. in Criminal Justice from Eastern Washington University, Masters in Teaching from Whitworth University and her CTE certification from Central Washington University.
 Sandy has been teaching since 1992.
 She teaches Design and Engineering at Pacific Middle School.
 Her students have placed internationally at the Future City National Competition in Washington, D.C., she is the recipient of the $10,000 Highline Foundation Impact Grant for work with girls and STEM/Maker Faire experiences, and has been a keynote presenter at state and national STEM conferences.